MartTave/bachelor-report/bachelor_thesis.typ

 === Training

 With the technology stack made available by the Ultralytics YOLO implementation  #footnote[https://docs.ultralytics.com/modes/train/].
 The training was done quickly and easily.
 This model was trained using pictures resized to 640x640.
-This choice was made to facilitate the merge of the two models for a later use, as decribed in @future_work
+This choice was made to facilitate the merge of the two models for a later use, as described in @future_work

 #figure(
   image("figs/yolo_train.png", height: 8cm),